gitbls/sdm/Docs/Plugins.md

 * **wifissid** &mdash; WiFi hotspot SSID [D:MyPiNet]
 * **wlanip** &mdash; IP address of the hotspot in routed mode when `dhcpmode` == `none` [D:""]. `wlanip` is ignored in bridged mode and routed mode if `dhcpmode` == `nm` (the default)

+These 3 arguments are used to augment the NetworkManager config settings for the hotspot or bridge.
+The argument string is taken *as is* and fed to an appropriate `nmcli` command.
+See the example below.

+* **hotspot-add-config** &mdash; Add the specified config settings to the NetworkManager hotspot (routed or bridged hotspot)
+* **bridge-add-config** &mdash; Add the specified config settings to the NetworkManager bridge (bridged hotspot)
+* **bridge-slave-add-config** &mdash; Add the specified config settings to the NetworkManager bridge slave (bridged hotspot)

 #### Examples

 * `--plugin hotspot` &mdash; Create a routed hotspot named Hotspot on wlan0 with WiFi SSID 'MyPiNet', password 'password'.
 NetworkManager will use its internal DHCP server. wlan0's IP address will be set to the NetworkManager default (10.42.0.1).
 No IP forwarding is configured.
 The hotspot will be enabled.
+* `--plugin hotspot:"hotspot-add-config=802-11-wireless.hidden true"` &mdash; As above, but add `802-11-wireless.hidden true` to the hotspot configuration. `bridge-add-config` and `bridge-slave-add-config` operate similarly.
 * `--plugin hotspot:"hsname=myhotspot|wifissid=myssid|wifipassword=mypassword|ipforward=eth0|hsenable|type=routed"` &mdash; Configure a routed hotspot named `myhotspot` on wlan0 (the default), with SSID `myssid` and password `mypassword`, forwarding IP traffic to `eth0`.
 * `--plugin hotspot:"device=wlan1|hsname=myhotspot|ipforward=eth0|hsenable|type=routed|dhcpmode=none|wlanip=10.6.0.1"` &mdash; Configure a routed hotspot on wlan1. wlan1's IP address will be set to 10.6.0.1, and you must configure your own DHCP server using, for instance, dnsmasq or the sdm plugin `ndm`